-At the direction of the HSE Department Chair and the College's administration, students in good standing who withdraw from the Medical Assisting program prior to program completion may reapply to the subsequent class.
-Students will be allowed to repeat only one time.
-Students exiting for clinical failure will not be considered for readmission.
+At the direction of the Medical Assisting faculty and administration, students who withdraw from the Medical Assisting program, in good standing, may be considered for re-admission at a later date.
+Students will be allowed to repeat only one time unless authorized by administration.
+Students exited for clinical failure or behavior will be considered for readmission upon submission of an appeal.